ArhanChaudhary/qter/media/paper/paper.typ

             cube("wwwwwwoob ggwrggwgg rggrrrrrr", offset: (-2.5, 8))
             cube("rbbbbbbbb yyyyyyyyg ooooooowy", offset: (2.5, 8), back: true)
         }),
-        caption: figure.caption(position: top, text(1.5em)[Cube $2$\ $F$ $U$ $F'$ $U'$]),
+        caption: figure.caption(position: top, text(1.2em)[B = F U F' U']),
         supplement: none,
     ),
 )

 They are different but they are _basically_ identical.
-If you replace red with green, green with orange, orange with blue, blue with red, and rotate the cube $90 degree$, you will have transformed Cube $1$ into Cube $2$.
+If you replace red with green, green with orange, orange with blue, blue with red, and rotate the cube $90 degree$, you will have transformed $A$ into $B$.
 Because these two cube positions have the exact same structure of pieces, they need the same number of moves to reach a Cycle Combination Solver solution.

 We call such positions _symmetrically equivalent_.
 If we really wanted to be serious about pruning table compression, what we can do is store a single representative of all symmetrically equivalent cubes because they would all share the same admissible heuristic value, and keeping a separate entry for each of these positions is a waste of memory.
 This would compress the table by a factor of the number of ways to recolor the cube.
 During IDA\*, this implies we have to transform every position to its representative before querying the table.
 We take the lexicographically minimal binary state representation as the representative to make this process simple and easy.